cvelas11/datasciencecoursera/getting_and_cleaning_data/README.md

 Carlos Velásquez
 ==================================================================

-The analysis consisted of getting the train and test data, put it in the same data set and perform a sumarisation in which all the features related to the mean and std of each measuremente is averaged.
+The analysis consisted of getting the train and test data from Human Activity Recognition Using Smartphones Dataset Version 1.0 (information available in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones ).
+This information was merged into the same data set and  a sumarisation was performed in which all the features related to the mean and std of each measuremente were averaged.

 The dataset includes the following files:
 =========================================